 The documentations provide guidance on planning, design and implementation of roundabouts.
 Key information is presented in the proceeding sections and help inform the recommended guideline the Town should considered for roundabout installation.
 In addition, the Town should consider the advantages and disadvantages to roundabouts.
-Table N-1 outlines the advantages and disadvantages across multiple performance measures.
+Table N-1 outlines the advantages and disadvantages and disadvantages.